Hi all,

-Please find attached an excel file.
-It contains a macro name "INSERTPICT".
-It's of course not a big task to insert a picture in an excel file.
-However, if you have an image of size, say 2 MB, when you try to insert that picture into your excel file what happens?
+Please find attached an Excel file.
+It contains a macro named "INSERTPICT".
+It's, of course, not a big task to insert a picture in an Excel file.
+However, if you have an image of size, say 2 MB, when you try to insert that picture into your Excel file, what happens?

-Please do the same task using this MACRO and find out the difference.
-This excel tool has its own limitation about which description is given in the file itself.
+Please perform the same task using this macro and find out the difference.
+This Excel tool has its own limitations, which are described in the file itself.

 Thanks & regards,